succinctlabs/sp1-vector/book/src/query-data-root-proofs.md

-# Query Service
+# Query Data Root Proofs

+## Overview

 Whenever a new data root commitment is stored on-chain, the merkle proofs need to be made available for end-users to prove the data root's of blocks within those data commitments.
 This service listens for data root commitment events on-chain and stores the merkle proofs for each data root in the range, which is then exposed via a separate endpoint.

-The indexed contracts are configured in [deployments.json](./query/app/utils/deployments.json).
+The indexed contracts are configured in [deployments.json](https://github.com/succinctlabs/sp1-vector/tree/main/query/app/utils/deployments.json).

 ## RPC Queries